sollecitom/software-product-development-blog/content/posts/2023/2023-12-21-my-belief-system-for-software-product-development.md

 3. Team members should vary in strengths, backgrounds, and experience, but should have compatible belief systems.
 4. The tell-sign of a high-performing team is the pride they take in their craftsmanship.
 5. People should be passionate and have strong opinions.
 Bad opinions can be fixed, but a lack of passion cannot.
-6. Teams should be co-located: either all sitting closely together most days, or all entirely remote.
+6. Teams should be co-located: either everybody sitting closely together most days, or everyone entirely remote.
 7. The 10x developer is a myth.
 When you factor in how bad decisions compound over time, a 10x factor isn't even near the difference between bad and great.
 8. Fewer and better people will run circles around many more worse employees.